wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/shift_node.md

     parent: nodes
 ---

-Shift points and batches in time, this is useful for comparing batches or points from different times.
+Shift points and batches in time.
+This is useful for comparing batches or points from different times.

 **Standard Constructor**